OSTYWISE/english_study_bot/README.md

 # english_study_bot
-Telegram bot for Final Project of "Drama and Theatre.
-Advanced english" course
+Telegram bot for Final Project of "Fantastic in World Literature" course